Ending Bear Baiting in Idaho and Wyoming Grizzly Country

 When the Forest Service adopted its baiting policy in 1995, it assumed the impacts to grizzly bears would be negligible.
 New science, however, reveals the consequences to grizzly bears of using bait to kill black bears are much more serious than originally thought.

 Further, many grizzly bears have been killed at black bear baiting stations in national forests in Idaho and Wyoming, including the first grizzly seen in Idaho’s Bitterroot region since 1946.
+In another example, a hunter mistakenly killed a grizzly bear in Idaho, reportedly thinking it was a black bear.

 We’re taking the Forest Service and Fish and Wildlife Service to court to force the agencies to reconsider whether bear baiting in forests is consistent with recovering grizzlies.